OUR HISTORY

 Our Mission

-I-70 Corridor Communities that Care strives to provide opportunities for improving youth health in our schools, families, and community at large through educational and economic outreach focusing on youth substance prevention and safety.
+Old Mission = I-70 Corridor Communities that Care strives to provide equitable opportunities for improving youth health in our schools, families, and community through educational outreach focusing on youth substance use prevention and safety for all.

 Our Coalition